-These big boys have caused us to belly laugh so hard it brought us to tears.
-And we’ve shed tears for sad reasons with our sweet boys too.
+These gentle giants have caused us to belly laugh so hard it brought us to tears.
+And we’ve shed tears for sad reasons with our sweet dogs too.

 I wanted to dedicate a blog to our dogs because they are part of my family and have brought so much to our lives.

 I hope this next statement doesn’t change your opinion of me.
 But here it comes.
 I DID NOT want a dog.

 It was 2008, and Doug and the kids had been after me for months about getting a dog.
 Understand, I didn’t grow up with animals, so I didn’t really have a data point for what owning a dog meant.

 But all I could think about was the following: who is going to walk, clean, feed, pick up the poop, take care of, train, vacuum the dog hair and manage a dog?
 I was working full time, had crazy hours, had enough on my plate and really didn’t want to take on ONE MORE THING.

 “I’ll do it,” said Kylie, then 8.
 “I’ll help!” said Trevor, then 3.
 “Pleeeeeeezzzzzzeeee Mom!” the kids would beg.
 “How big of a deal could it be?” my husband would ask.

 The idea was met with even more resistance when my husband, who was DILIGENT in his research of the best breed for our family, hit me with his ultimate find… we should get a ROTTWEILER!

+Can you imagine?
 I’m already freaking out about how we’re going to manage a dog and he wants some humungous breed like a Rottie?
 O.M.G.

 And in addition to that revelation, he tells me, there’s a Rottweiler named the COUNT at a local rescue not far from our home.
+Of course there is.

 So, we head over to the rescue, only to find out that “the Count” had found his forever home earlier in the day.
+Yep, I was relieved.

 As we were playing with some puppies, one of the rescue volunteers came over and asked if we were the family who was asking about the Rottweiler.

 So, we hung out (and I’m thinking, how can I say no to this dog now?) and awaited our meeting with the Count.

 Within 2 minutes of our meeting in a grassy field, my daughter, Kylie, looked up to Doug and said, “Dad, he’s the one.”
 Trevor, who at age 3, only came up to the dog’s nose, seemed at ease around this big dog.
 He was gentle, friendly, and I will admit, a handsome creature.

 We found out he was a purebred, found abandoned in Maryland, and had clearly been trained.
 The records showed that it was estimated he was about 1 1/2 years old.

 We showed up with no leash, we didn’t have dog food, dog bowls, or anything in anticipation of bringing him home.
-But, in a moment of weakness, I looked at Doug and said, “you better get him in the car before I change my mind.”
+But, in a moment of weakness, I looked at Doug and said, “You better get him in the car before I change my mind.”

 As we drove away with DUKE (Kylie renamed him instantly), a tear rolled down my cheek, as I was still wondering to myself, what have we done?

 Well, as you might expect, what we did was make the best decision I could have ever imagined for our family.
 Duke was pure joy.
 He loved the kids and our family.
 And boy did we love him.

 He was the best dog anyone could have ever asked for… especially for a “first” dog, for someone like me.As you probably guessed, Duke quickly became MY dog.
 I loved that sweet boy so much.

 He LOVED the water, especially our pool, and would gracefully glide across the length of the pool like Esther Williams!
 Seriously, he was the first one in the pool and the last one out.

 Duke also loved going to the beach and would splash around in the waves for hours!
 He loved being around people and I can tell you that everyone who met Duke fell in love with him.

 There’s so much more about Duke’s story… I’ll have to write a whole blog about his journey another time.

 I believe with every ounce of my being that it was no accident that he was returned to the animal rescue that day so that we could bring him home.
 He was meant for our family.
 The universe made sure of that.
 Duke helped my heart grow.
 He was truly my friend.
 And I miss him every day.

 And now for Brosky!